Marriage and homeschool

 “See, I don’t know your dynamic together.
 I imagine he’s a nice guy and if so, appeal to his desire to trust home education to you.
 Share materials, send him to my website, suggest he read The Writer’s Jungle, if he’s really concerned.
 That said, if he’s a controller, none of that will work.”

 We moved on because I’m in the writing business, not marriage counseling.
 Still, this is not an infrequent question and it’s a part of a larger context of difficulty in home education.
-I can’t help your marriage.
-But I can talk about the stress that marital issues create for you and what to do when homeschooling.
+I can’t help your marriage or partnership.
+But I can talk about the stress that relationship issues create for you and what to do when homeschooling.

 When school kids don’t know something, parents (as a rule) blame teachers, curricula, the child’s laziness, the flu, too much attention to soccer, ADD, allergies and so on.
 You rarely hear a parent of a schooled child say, “My kid is failing math and I wish I knew what I was doing wrong.”
 When homeschooled kids don’t know something, it’s me.
 It’s you.
 And by extension, it is also the non-home educating parent.
 We immediately feel it’s our choice of curricula, our failed methods of teaching, our lack of insight into learning style, our child’s learning disability we have yet to detect.
 We feel the full weight of responsibility.

 That responsibility is even more difficult to manage when you’re not directly in charge of the decision-making.
-The parent earning the income who is not home to see you agonizing over websites, poring through borrowed materials from friends, and listening to your conversations at the park, may have a truncated view of how much education is happening in your home.
-If you have a relaxed learning style with your kids and the spouse is a Type A “show me the results” kind of partner, tension over what is the right way to home educate is likely.
+A parent who is not home to see you agonizing over websites, poring through borrowed materials from friends, and listening to your conversations at the park, may have a truncated view of how much education is happening in your home.
+If you have a relaxed learning style with your kids and your partner is a Type A “show me the results” kind of person, tension over what is the right way to home educate is likely.

 It’s very hard to home educate when you’re pressured to perform a philosophy of education you don’t hold.
 It’s very hard to generate good feeling, hope, optimism and attentiveness to your children’s specific interests and needs if you’re afraid that you’ll “get in trouble” for the methods you use to meet those needs.
 Typically we pass stress along.
 So if you feel stressed by the pressure your spouse puts on you to “perform,” you’ll transfer that stress to your kids.
 You’ll do it if you feel pressure from any source (your mom, your mother-in-law or the ghost of public school past that still haunts your imagination!).